Yoho Lake: Wildlife

-Fish found in the lake include: Yellow Perch, Rainbow Trout, Atlantic Salmon, Striped bass, Smallmouth bass, redbreast sunfish, of which it is the most northern source worldwide, and many others.
+Fish found in the lake include: Yellow Perch, Landlocked Atlantic Salmon, Smallmouth bass, redbreast sunfish, of which it is the most northern source worldwide, and many others.
 It is known for having an abundance of Common Loons.

 Cyanobacteria outbreaks

 In 2020, a blue-green algae bloom was discovered in the lake.
 It is unknown if any toxins were produced, but since then, two smaller ones had happened.
 The first 2020 one was also relatively small, compared to the effects in other lakes in the region.